The Importance of Sleep for Weight Loss

 For optimal health women need an average of 7-8 hours per night….Did you just laugh out loud?… 😂 If you did… don’t worry, we’ll give you some ideas on how to make this happen.

-First, if it’s truly not possible to get a full night of sleep (i.e. newborn baby, snoring spouse, loud neighbors), then try for the next best thing…
+If it’s truly not possible to get a full night of sleep (i.e. newborn baby, snoring spouse, loud neighbors), then try for the next best thing…

 1 – Take a power nap!